-Welcome to Vedder Entertainment, Home of Scat Cats
+Home of Scat Cats

 Carole Crawford was born and raised into the Big Band tradition.
 Her father, Edward Vedder, was a jazz trumpet player during the World War II years who also performed in some of the great territory bands in the Midwest after the war.

-Paul Asaro is known as one of the finest of a select group of pianists performing the demanding two-handed jazz and ragtime piano styles from the first half of the 20th century.
-From the Stride piano in the tradition of Fats Waller, to the New Orleans styles of Jelly Roll Morton, the ragtime of Scott Joplin and Eubie Blake, stomps, boogie woogie and swing — Asaro plays them all with a fine ear for detail, blending the elements into his own personal style.
+The Stride piano of James P. Johnson, Willie “The Lion” Smith and Fats Waller, the New Orleans styles of Jelly Roll Morton, the ragtime of Scott Joplin and Eubie Blake, stomps, boogie woogie and swing — Asaro plays them all with a fine ear for detail, blending the elements into his own personal style.

 John Otto, reedman extraordinaire, enjoys playing many styles of music.
 He has performed and recorded with many well-known bands all over the country.